gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 Upload the reference genome and the alignment file (bam file need to be sorted and indexed)

-# follow instructions as below
+Follow instructions as shown below

 <!--
 [text](<../assets/images/2025-01-23 16-33-40.mkv>)